QuickClade

 ref=<file,file>

-Reference files; the current default is: /clusterfs/jgi/groups/gentech/homes/bbushnell/clade/refseq_main.spectra.gz.
-It is plaintext, human-readable, and pretty small.
+Reference files.
+The current default is refseqA48_with_ribo.spectra.gz in the resources directory.
+It is plaintext, human-readable, and relatively small.

 out=stdout

 Set to a file to redirect output.
-Only the query results will be written here; progress messages will still go to stderr.
+Only query results are written here; progress messages still go to stderr.

 Basic Parameters